Arizona, California, Nevada Propose New Approach for Post-2026 Colorado River Operations

 Meanwhile, the Lower Basin states acknowledge that the best path forward for all users of the Colorado River is one that the seven states can unanimously support.
 The Lower Basin states remain committed to working with the Upper Basin states, Mexico, water users, Tribes, stakeholders, and NGOs to develop a Basin-wide consensus-based alternative for further evaluation.

-A copy of the Lower Basin Alternative is linked here.
+Download a copy of the Lower Basin Alternative here.

 Quotes regarding the Lower Basin Alternative